itskoyii/flashSaleCountDown/README.md

-# countDown
+# countDownTimer

-A JavaScript beginner, this code will countdown from 10 and when 0 hits, it shows a message saying Time is up!
+This countdown timer comes with 24 hours, 12 hours, 6 hours and 3 hours preset timers with a click of a button.